-Though head coach Sean McVay held many starters out of Saturday night's matchup against the Chargers — including running back Todd Gurley II — second-year quarterback Jared Goff played the Rams' first three drives.
+Though head coach Sean McVay held many starters out of Saturday night's matchup against the Chargers — including running back Todd Gurley — second-year quarterback Jared Goff played the Rams' first three drives.

 The opening possession started well.
 Goff hit wide receiver Robert Woods with a 16-yard pass on the right side.
 Then Goff maneuvered well in the pocket, evading a few defenders before making an outlet pass to Malcolm Brown in the flat, which the running back took 22 yards down the field.
 A defensive pass interference foul put the Rams in the red zone, where the club looked poised to tie the game at seven.

 But the Rams wouldn't cash in.
 On 3rd-and-2 from the visitors' eight-yard line, Chargers defensive end Joey Bosa came in from Goff's right and strip-sacked the quarterback.
 Outside linebacker Melvin Ingram picked up the loose ball and returned it 76 yards for a touchdown.